Annex7777/Annex-Enterprise/README.md

-# Annex-Enterprise AUtomation Testing Using Selenium.
+# Annex-Enterprise Automation Testing Using Selenium.
 This is sample project for testing git and GitHub functioning.